Category Archives: Food Storage

 [UPGRADED] Aozita 6 Pack Plastic Sprouting Lids for Wide Mouth Mason Jars – Sprouting Jar Strainer Lid for Canning Jars – Sprouting Screen for Broccoli, Alfalfa, etc. by Aozita

-Then, to dry them, I put parchment paper onto rimmed baking sheets, spread the grains out, and put these baking sheets in the over with only the light on.
+Then, to dry them, I put parchment paper onto rimmed baking sheets, spread the grains out, and put these baking sheets in the oven with only the light on.
 That produced enough heat to ensure the air was warm and dry enough to dehydrate the grains.
 Then, for about 48 hours, I stirred the grains around.
 The ones toward the outside of the baking sheets dry faster.
 Once they were completely dry, I put them in jars.

 I went looking on Amazon and almost bought these: